CarbonLDP/carbonldp-js-sdk/doc/README.md

 getChildren( parentURI:string,  retrievalPreferences?:Carbon.RetrievalPreferences.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.PersistedDocument.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the children of a document and their content, where you can specify the retrieval preferences and the options for the request.
+Retrieves an array of resolved Documents that refers the all children of the container specified, or a part of them in accordance of the retrieval preferences if specified.

 *Parameters*

-- parentURI: URI of the document to ask its children.
+- parentURI: URI of the document from where to look for its children.
-- retrievalPreferences: An object for specify the retrieval preferences for the request.
+- retrievalPreferences: An object that specify the retrieval preferences for the request.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ```typescript
 getChildren( parentURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.PersistedDocument.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the children of a document and their content, where you can specify options for the request.
+Retrieves an array of resolved Documents that refers the all children of the container specified.

 *Parameters*

-- parentURI: URI of the document to ask its children.
+- parentURI: URI of the document from where to look for its children.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ##### createAccessPoint
 ```typescript
 createAccessPoint( documentURI:string,  accessPoint:Carbon.AccessPoint.Class,  slug?:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>
 ```

-Create an AccessPoint of the document.
+Persists an AccessPoint in the CarbonLDP server, in the document specified.

 *Parameters*